heluxjs/helux/examples/dep-collection-of-computed.md

 ## About dep collection of computed
-just like state dep collection, concent will collect all component's data dep in their every render period when component ins read `moduleComputed`.
+just like state dep collection, concent will collect all component ins's data dep in their every render period when component ins read `moduleComputed`.

 ```jsx